 Generally, positive cash flow indicates you have a healthy business.
 In the long run, it isn’t always a cause for popping champagne.
 While it may mean the business is currently liquid, a positive cash flow may have been a result of taking out a loan to keep the business afloat.

-Where do the cash flow statements come from?
+Where do cash flow statements come from?

 How to calculate cash flow